bjzelvelder/GABBI/README.md

 Each step is checkpointed if it succesfully ran, so running the same command again will resume the pipeline where it stopped.
 If one step fails, the pipeline stops and will restart where it failed running the same command.
 Note that sometimes, issues are not correctly caught by the checkpointing system, so you might have to restart from an anterior step once you found the issue.
 Please report issues in the corresponding github sections to help me improve the pipeline!

+>[!IMPORTANT]
+>If you encounter issues running cactus, you may consider running it separately to fine tune cactus options or run it step by step by refering to [ProgressiveCactus Documentation](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/progressive.md).

 ## Reading GABBI outputs